Skip to main content

 Using historyInterval with historySource in Filters

-For instance, if historyInterval: 60 (minutes):
+For example, if historyInterval: 60 minutes:

 • historySource: 0 refers to the oldest data point, roughly history * 60 minutes ago.